nf-core/sarek/docs/input.md

 When starting Sarek from the mapping step with `--skip_markduplicates`, a TSV file is generated automatically after the `Mapping` processes.
 This TSV file is stored under `results/Preprocessing/TSV/mapped.tsv` and can be used to restart Sarek from the non-recalibrated BAM files.
-Using `--step recalibrate --skip_markduplicates` will automatically take this file as input.
+Using the parameter `--step recalibrate --skip_markduplicates` will automatically take this file as input.

 Additionally, individual TSV files for each sample (`mapped_[SAMPLE].tsv`) can be found in the same directory.